FormidableLabs/use-editable/README.md

   improved `Tab` key behavior which will indent the current line or dedent the current line when shift is held (Be aware that this will make the editor act as a focus trap!)

+Additionally the `useEditable` hook returns a function that may be used to update the content while adjusting the next render's cursor position.
+This is a convenience method that can come in handy for adding auto-suggested content in combination with a `Position`'s current line contents for instance.

 ## Acknowledgments

 - [`react-live`](https://github.com/FormidableLabs/react-live/blob/v1.12.0/src/components/Editor/index.js), which I've worked on